liferay/liferay-docs/develop/learning-paths/articles/05-adding-a-portlet-to-the-control-panel/04-creating-a-user-interface.markdown

 ## Creating JSPs for the Guestbook Admin Portlet's User Interface

-You'll use three JSPs to construct the Guestbook Admin portlets user interface: one for the default view, one for the Actions button, and one for the form for adding or editing a guestbook.
+You'll use three JSPs to construct the Guestbook Admin portlet's user interface: one for the default view, one for the Actions button, and one for the form for adding or editing a guestbook.